carbonWinter/the-big-guns/automobile-accidents.md

       color: "#000000"
       opacity: '0.65'
   overlay_size: center
-  heading: 'We Are Ready To Help You'
+  heading: We Are Ready To Help You
   text: Looking for an auto crash lawyer?
 It's time to bring out The Big Guns
   superheading: ''
   button: